w3c/wot-testing/events/2025.11.Kobe/TD/OPC UA/Readme.md

 ```

 ### Option II
-The [Option II TD](https://github.com/w3c/wot-testing/blob/main/events/2025.11.Kobe/TD/OPC%20UA/1%3ACoffeeMachineA_OptionII.td.json) defines different schemes for the channel and authendication options.
+The Coffee Machine [Option II TD](https://github.com/w3c/wot-testing/blob/main/events/2025.11.Kobe/TD/OPC%20UA/1%3ACoffeeMachineA_OptionII.td.json) defines different schemes for the channel and authendication options.
 The combo tells you about that both security information needs to be considered:

 ```json
     "securityDefinitions": {